Kim is a holistic health coach and a toxic-free lifestyle consultant. She obtained her studies from the Institute for Integrative Nutrition.

-Whenever I make a pasta dish, whether its spaghetti or penne, I often use either quinoa or brown rice pasta.
+Whenever I make a pasta dish, whether it's spaghetti or penne, I often use either quinoa or brown rice pasta.
 My family also appreciates how satisfying it is to eat pasta that incorporates both healthy and flavorful profiles.
-This is the kind of food that your body can get away with eating and not feeling guilty or deprived.
+This is the kind of food that your body can get away with eating, and you don't have to feel guilty or deprived.

 You may be familiar with the tiny grain quinoa, a South American grain.
-Quinoa contains a high amount of protein, essential amino acids, and is considered a super food by many.
+Quinoa contains a high amount of protein and essential amino acids, and it's considered a super food by many.
 A good source of dietary fiber, quinoa is completely gluten-free, thus making it very easy to digest.
 You'll stay full longer and absorb more of the grain's nutrients.

 This seed-like grain has pre-biotic properties, feeding the beneficial bacteria in your digestive tract.
 It is also easily digested, allowing your body to access most of the vitamins and minerals it contains.

-Brown Rice Pasta
+About Brown Rice Pasta

-Brown rice pasta is not only reserved for gluten free diets.
-It's such a healthy alternative, being cholesterol free, low fat, low sodium, and an amazing source of fiber.
+Brown rice pasta is not only reserved for gluten-free diets.
+It's such a healthy alternative, being cholesterol-free, low fat, low sodium, and an amazing source of fiber.
 It's also easy to digest!

 You'd be surprised at the taste and texture, which is similar to whole wheat pasta.
 The secret is to cook it "al dente."

 When buying brown rice pasta, look for brands that produce brown rice from whole grain rice flour.
-Make sure they are also manufactured in a certified gluten free facility.
+Make sure they are also manufactured in a certified gluten-free facility.

-Pair Your Healthy Pasta with Healthy Sauce!
+Pair Your Healthy Pasta With Healthy Pesto Sauce!

-One of my favorite sauce to top with the healthy pasta is a simple basic pesto sauce made with sun dried tomatoes.
+One of my favorite sauces to top the healthy pasta is a simple basic pesto sauce made with sun-dried tomatoes.
 You can also make a vegan pesto sauce by substituting the cheese with another powerhouse ingredient: nutritional yeast.
 Nutritional yeast is an amazing substitute for cheese, providing you with complete protein, vitamins, and minerals.

-Pesto sauce is not only healthy, but very filling due to the pine nuts.
+Pesto sauce is not only healthy, but also very filling due to the pine nuts.
 When made with fresh ingredients such as basil and olive oil, it adds character to any type of pasta.
 This sauce can be whipped up in a matter of minutes.

 - 4 cups basil

-- 1/2 cup Pine nuts
+- 1/2 cup pine nuts

-- 2-3 garlic cloves
+- 2 to 3 garlic cloves

-- 1/4 cup sun dried tomatoes
+- 1/4 cup sun-dried tomatoes

 - 1/2 cup Parmesan cheese